langtonhugh/rum_umc/README.md

 You can add your session material (e.g., data, R scripts) to the repository without building the website.
 Just navigate to `session_material` and deposit your scripts etc in the relevant folder, then push/pull request the changes.

-The repository uses [renv](https://rstudio.github.io/renv/articles/renv.html) to manage the package versions.
+The repository uses [renv](https://rstudio.github.io/renv/articles/renv.html) to manage package versions.